awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-after.md

 Settings applied to an environment with this command override settings that were applied during environment creation, and settings defined in configuration files in your application source bundle\.

-### Using `eb config`<a name="configuration-options-after-ebcli-ebconfig"></a>
+### Using eb config<a name="configuration-options-after-ebcli-ebconfig"></a>

-The EB CLI's `eb config` command lets you set and remove option settings directly on an environment by using a text editor\.
+The EB CLI's eb config command lets you set and remove option settings directly on an environment by using a text editor\.

-When you run `eb config`, the EB CLI shows settings applied to your environment from all sources, including configuration files, saved configurations, recommended values, options set directly on the environment, and API defaults\.
+When you run eb config, the EB CLI shows settings applied to your environment from all sources, including configuration files, saved configurations, recommended values, options set directly on the environment, and API defaults\.

 **Note**
-`eb config` does not show environment properties\.
-To set environment properties that you can read from within your application, use [`eb setenv`](#configuration-options-after-ebcli-ebsetenv)\.
+eb config does not show environment properties\.
+To set environment properties that you can read from within your application, use [eb setenv](#configuration-options-after-ebcli-ebsetenv)\.

 The following example shows settings applied in the `aws:autoscaling:launchconfiguration` namespace\.
 These settings include:
 + Two recommended values, for `IamInstanceProfile` and `InstanceType`, applied by the EB CLI during environment creation\.